ChartsCSS/ChartsCSS.org/src/development/design-principles.md

 ## Decoupled Components

 The chart should be broken down into as many building blocks as possible.
-Each components should either have its own HTML structure or its own CSS classes.
+Each components should either have its own HTML (legend & titles) structure or its own CSS classes (axes, datasets, etc.).

 ## Building a Framework

 The main goal is to develop a framework for the masses, not a niche library used in a very specific use cases.

-## Globally Supported Features
+## Global Features

 When developing new components the thinking needs to be global.
 New components should work on all chart types, not on one or two chart types.

-## Use Intuitive Classes
+## Naming Convention

-The project aims to use intuitive class names to make it easy to implement all the components without even reading the documentation.
+Class names should be intuitive and self-explanatory to make it easy to implement without even reading the documentation.

+## Direction Free Classes

+When naming classes we should consider RTL, LTR and BTT languages.
+Class names should not use direction names (top, bottom, right, left, vertical, horizontal etc.).
+Direction free names like before and after are preferred.

 ## CSS Customization